YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 3. Although the model doesn't need to predict other measurements (brake, speed and throttle), the speed will influence the response time to steer the car.
 It is critical to keep the driving speed of traing period and autonomous driving period as close as possible.

 4. Nvidia model used YUV color space, and there are also other color space which could recognize the boudary of road and not-road part listed in the following part.
 This didn't try to other color spaces, but the model could be improved with different combination of channels from color spaces.
+For example, the frames from A channel in LAB color space are not recognizable, and those from S channel in HLS color are clear for both track.

 	(1) Y in YUV
 	(2) L in LAB